RxNunez/Pizza-pro/readme.md

 ## Specifications
 _Specs from Pizza-pro

-*It will count to a provided number.
+* It will select a size of pizza w/pricing.
+  * _Input Example: small
+  * _Output Example: 6.25
+* It will select a crust for pizza w/pricing.
-  _Input Example: 2
+  * _Input Example: thin
-  _Output Example: [1,2]
+  * _Output Example: 2.00
-*It will substitute a number divisible by 3 with "ping".
+* It will select a sauce for pizza w/pricing.
-  _Input Example: 3
+  * _Input Example: red sauce
-  _Output Example: [1,2,"ping"]
+  * _Output Example: 2.00
-*It will substitute a number divisible by 5 with "pong".
+* It will accept toppings input w/pricing.
-  _Input Example: 5
+  * _Input Example: no input
-  _Output Example: [1,2,"ping",4,"pong"]
+  * _Output Example: .50
-*It will substitute a number divisible by 15 with  "ping-pong".
+* It will calculate total cost based on selections.
-  _Input Example: 15
+  * _Input Example: small, thin, red sauce, no toppings
-  _Output Example: [1,2,"ping",4,"pong","ping",7,8,"ping","pong",11,"ping",13,14,"ping-pong"]
+  * _Output Example: 10.75

 ## Setup/Installation Requirements